-As President Joe Biden moved to kill a key permit for the Keystone XL pipeline on his first day in office Wednesday, Indigenous Water Protectors in Minnesota want to see Biden’s campaign promise extended to another notorious tar sands pipeline project: Enbridge’s Line 3 expansion, which, like Keystone XL, also crosses an international border and would lock in dangerous, planet-warming pollution.
+As President Joe Biden moved to kill a key permit for the Keystone XL pipeline on his first day in office Wednesday, Indigenous Water Protectors in Minnesota want to see Biden’s campaign promise extended to another notorious tar sands pipeline project: Enbridge’s Line 3 replacement and expansion, which, like Keystone XL, also crosses an international border and would lock in dangerous, planet-warming pollution.

 On Monday, Minnesota Water Protector Nia Zekan shut down construction on Line 3 for several hours after climbing into a pipe trench along an easement site located on the Fond du Lac Indian Reservation.
-Zekan was arrested and bailed out shortly afterward, according to Taysha Martineau, a Fond du Lac tribal member and founder of Camp Miigizi, a recently opened space near the reservation for Water Protectors.
+Zekan was arrested and bailed out shortly afterward, according to Taysha Martineau, a Fond du Lac Band member and founder of Camp Migizi, a recently opened space near the reservation for Water Protectors.

 “I’ve gone to protests.
 I’ve signed petitions.
 I’ve always voted for politicians who sell themselves as pro-environment, but pipelines are still being built everywhere,” Zekan said in a statement.
 “We’re still tearing through the woods and disturbing deep into the Earth to put a piece of piping in.”

 Zekan’s action is just the latest in a series of nonviolent direct actions delaying construction on the $2.6 billion, 337-mile Minnesota segment since construction began in early December.
 Several other Water Protectors were arrested earlier this month after locking themselves together inside a pipe segment.
 At least two other Protectors were taken into custody and face charges of trespassing and obstructing.